chef-boneyard/chef-web-docs-2016/includes_knife/includes_knife_openstack.rst

 |knife openstack|

-This plugin is available on |github|: https://github.com/opscode/knife-openstack.
+This plugin should be installed using |rubygems|.

 This sub-command has the following syntax::